M-A-Bahari/Graphical-Calculator/README.md

 - Replaces an operator if another is entered consecutively (30 + - 35 ✅ → 30 - 35)
 - Handles invalid results (NaN, Infinity) gracefully by resetting to 0

-🎨 Appearance & Layout:
+🎨 Appearance & Layout
 The calculator is designed to match the provided mockup (img folder).
 - Main panel:
   - 300 x 450 pixels
   - White background, centred in window